lowRISC/muntjac/README.md

 Documentation is available [here](doc/README.md) and build instructions are [here](./flows).

+An example SoC and tutorial can be found [here](https://github.com/nbdd0121/muntjac-soc).

 ## How to contribute

 Have a look at [CONTRIBUTING](./CONTRIBUTING.md) for guidelines on how to